timlabs/uscode/United States Code/TITLE 38-VETERANS' BENEFITS/PART I-GENERAL PROVISIONS/CHAPTER 5-AUTHORITY AND DUTIES OF THE SECRETARY/SUBCHAPTER III-ADVISORY COMMITTEES.md

   * (A) an assessment of the needs of women veterans with respect to compensation, health care, rehabilitation, outreach, and other benefits and programs administered by the Department;

-  * (B) a review of the programs and activities of the Department designed to meet such needs; and
+  * (B) a review of the programs and activities of the Department designed to meet such needs;

+  * (C) an assessment of the effects of intimate partner violence on women veterans; and

-  * (C) such recommendations (including recommendations for administrative and legislative action) as the Committee considers appropriate.
+  * (D) such recommendations (including recommendations for administrative and legislative action) as the Committee considers appropriate.

 * (2) The Secretary shall, within 60 days after receiving each report under paragraph (1), submit to the Congress a copy of the report, together with any comments concerning the report that the Secretary considers appropriate.